timmo001/system-bridge/README.md

 - System Information - Access your system's Audio, Battery, Bluetooth, CPU, Filesystems, Graphics, Memory, Networking, OS, and Process information via the API.
+- Audio Controls - Change the volume of your device via the API.
 - Send Commands - Automate your system by sending a command or opening a URL or path via the API.
 - Cross-Platform - Compatible with Windows, Mac and Linux.